This is a support service by phone. Call them on 0808 196 3646 (open 8am to 8pm).

 We would like to thank our patients for continuing to actively engage with social distancing, self-isolation, household 14 day quarantining and shielding/supporting those that are shielding.
 We are also grateful for the understanding people are showing in terms of the limitations the situation is placing on usual day-to-day healthcare.
 Proactive management of health conditions remains a high priority.
 We are extremely appreciative of the support and co-operation we have had from our local community pharmacies, as well as all the other community services working alongside us.

 We are able to continue helping you during the government restrictions on movement.
 Our volunteers are permitted to go out for shopping, prescription collection, and other assistance for those unable to help themselves.
+We are not able to give lifts.
+Surgeries will collect patients if requested.

 If you are a Nevill resident, we are here to help you through the Covid19 emergency.
 Under the latest government guidelines, we are able to help you with essential needs such as shopping, prescriptions, dealing with important correspondence, caring for pets, and simple tasks to keep your home running where feasible.